nikeshskillup/Git-Practice-Project-docs/Part1.md

 3. **Add a Remote Origin:**

-Open a new terminal and navigate to the `shipping_calculator/shipping_calculator-John_Doe-CS-S01-5` folder:
+Open a new terminal and navigate to the `/shipping_calculator` folder:

 ```
-cd shipping_calculator/shipping_calculator-John_Doe-CS-S01-5
+cd shipping_calculator
 ```

 Configure your Git user information: